-We may sometimes use third party data processors that are located outside of the EEA.
-Where we transfer any personal data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK.
-The third-party data processor used by is Google Cloud Platform.
+We may sometimes use third party data processors that are located outside of the UK.
+Where we transfer any personal data outside the UK, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK.

 In some limited circumstances, we may be legally required to share certain personal data, which might include yours, if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a government authority.

-You have the right to ask for a copy of any of your personal data held by us about you.
+You have the right to ask for a copy or to delete any of the personal data held by us about you.

-All Cookies used by and on our Site are used in accordance with current cookie law (meaning the relevant parts of the Privacy and Electronic Communications (EC Directive) Regulations 2003).
+All Cookies used by and on our Site are used in accordance with current cookie law (meaning the relevant parts of the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended.